wkrzywdzinski/petition/readme.md

 http://freeartlessons.herokuapp.com/
 ## Overview

-An online petition where supporters can register, log in, update profile information, provide their signature, redo their signature, and view a list of fellow supporters (those who signed thus far, sorted by location).
+An online petition where supporters can register, log in, update profile information, provide their signature, redo their signature, and view a list of fellow supporters.

 ## Technology